-Adults aged 40-64 years, with a particular focus on people at increased risk of developing dementia or other non-communicable chronic conditions due to health-related behaviour and lifestyle factors.
+Adults aged 40-64 years, with a particular focus on people at increased risk of frailty, dementia, disability or other non-communicable chronic conditions due to health-related behaviour and lifestyle factors.

 Adults aged 39 and younger from disadvantaged populations (as they are at increased risk of ill health and more likely to develop multiple morbidities).